The Best Day Trips From Newcastle to Enjoy With Your Family

 If you like a scenic drive, travel down the Tourist Drive 33 along the Convict Trail.
 This road was built by convicts between 1826 and 1836 as an overland route from Sydney to Newcastle.
 At the time, Newcastle was only accessible by sea.
 As you drive along, notice the stone retaining walls and bridges crafted by convicts.
 For families who like to swim, sail, water ski and fish, head up to Lake St Clair, 30 minutes north of Singleton.

-- For more information, visit Hunter Valley Tourism website
+• For more information, visit our Hunter Valley guide.

 Lake Macquarie